MLeidel/GptGUI-2/README.md

 The Gpt AI response will appear in the larger box below.

 - **New**
 > Begins a new conversation
+>>To change the system role message for the current session,
+type **_prompt You are a .......... assistant_**
+into the Prompt Area and then click "New".
 - **View**
 > Displays the log file you set up in Options
 - **Purge**